 Prisoners are to reside in communal cells, unless the prison director, with the approval of the Prosecutor, makes a special decision for solitary confinement.
-Those serving a sentence longer than 8 years, and recidivists whose new offense is particularly grave, may serve up to five years in a prison (Article 391of the Report, and Article 67 of the Criminal Code of Turkmenistan).
-Convicts that have committed particularly grave crimes against the State are detained separately.
-"Inmates of specialregime correctional labor colonies are detained in single cells and wear distinct standard clothes," (Article 389 of the Report).
+Those serving a sentence longer than 8 years, and recidivists whose new offense is particularly grave, may serve up to five years in a prison

-167 Human Rights Committee.
+188 Human Rights Committee.
 Consideration of reports submitted by States parties under the Covenant: Initial periodic report Turkmenistan.
 19 February 2010.
 CCPR/C/TKM/1.